pverout/MCMC/README.md

 This was one of my first academic projects done in CEGEP.
 We studied the preformance of the Metropolis Algorithm with the task of decryption on a bijective key function.
+You can email me for the Latex report completed to satitfy the ESP project requirements.